jen67/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-reate a script that creates a new global variable.
+a script that creates a new global variable.